m-rosinsky/Boids/README.md

   ![alt text](https://i.imgur.com/dj7HdpP.gif "Cohesion")

-  - With only a cohesion factor, giving them the urge to... coheize (???), we can see they form groups on top of each other, and disregard the need to move.
+  - With only a cohesion factor, giving them the urge to... coheize (???), we can see they form groups on top of each other (except for that one boid in the center... poor guy), and disregard the need to move.
-  - This is clearly not the movement we're after

 ### Alignment
   - The alignment factor tells the boids to align its heading with other boids in its detection radius